gpschool/gpss19/registration.md

 **The Summer Schools if now fully booked**

-If you want to be added to the waiting list, please email Mauricio Álvarez at <mauricio.alvarez@sheffield.ac.uk>
+If you want to be added to the waiting list, please [contact us](mailto:mauricio.alvarez@sheffield.ac.uk).

 [//]: # (**All rates are in £(GBP).
 Early bird registration before 1st July**)